rbdannenberg/soundcool/src/README.md

 ## Prerequisites

 - Prerequisites
+  - Python (required by Node; install Python if it is not already installed on your computer)
+  - sqlite3 library (required if you use sqlite3 instead of MySQL; maybe required anyway)
   - Node 10.16.0+
     - Linux (these commands tested on Ubuntu 18.04 LTS):
       - `sudo apt update`